Effective Field Theory for Superconducting Phase Transitions: Collective modes and dispersion relations

 Without the medium effects (i.e., $\sigma = \gamma =0$), both the gauge field and the Higgs field are masssive due to the spontaneously breaking of gauge symmetry.
 However, the coefficients $\sigma, \gamma$ representing the medium effects are finite near the critical regime.
 So, near the critical regime, we have $\omega_A << \sigma, \, \omega_H << \gamma$ so that the solutions in \eqref{omega_EM_Higgs} become

 Here, the two solutions for both the photon and Higgs fields become purely imaginary, implying that the strong damping effects near the critical temperature render these modes strongly overdamped, thereby obscuring the observation of a genuine mass gap.
+To connect these EFT parameters with experimental observables, we note that the superconducting plasma frequency $\omega_A$ is inversely proportional to the London penetration depth $\lambda_{\rm L}=1/\bar{\Delta}_r^2=\sqrt{-c_0/b_0}$.
+According to GL paradigm, the mass parameter $b_0$ scales as $b_0\propto (T_c-T)$ near the critical temperature, and thus the EFT predicts $\omega_A\propto(T_c-T)^{\frac{1}{2}}$, recovering critical divergence of the London penetration depth $\lambda_L\propto(T_c-T)^{-\frac{1}{2}}$.
+Meanwhile, the parameter $\gamma$ describes the amplitude relaxation rate of the superconducting condensate.
+It is linked to pair-breaking and recombination processes and may be measured via state-of-the-art ultrafast terahertz pump-probe spectroscopy \cite{PhysRevLett.107.177007,doi:10.1126/science.1254697}.

 We now provide a brief discussion of the two assumptions employed above in our analysis to derive the dispersion relations \eqref{omega_EM_Higgs}.
 To begin with, we consider the effect of higher-order terms by activating the representative coefficient $c_0$ in \eqref{Jmu_J_Delta}.
 Then, the non-trivial background solution in \eqref{background_SC_phase} gets modified to